GianfrancoPiazzolla/EV-Master/README.md

 ## 📄 License

-Distributed under the **MIT License**.
+This project is distributed under the **MIT License**.
 Feel free to use, modify, and share.

 ---